FREE UK Partner Visa Video Series

 An accountant’s certificate of confirmation must be provided by an accountant who is a member of a UK Recognised Supervisory Body (as defined in the Companies Act 2006) or who is a member of the Institute of Financial Accountants, The Association of Authorised Public Accountants, The Chartered Institute of Public Finance and Accountancy, The Chartered Institute of Management Accountants, the Association of International Accountants or The Association of Accounting Technicians.

-If it is not clear from your accountant’s website, your accountant will be the best person to ask regarding this.
+If it is not clear from your accountant’s website whether they have such membership, your accountant will be the best person to ask regarding this.

 “What if my accountant is not a member of one of the above bodies?”